Blog | Personal Finance

 The Difference Between an LLC and Corporation

 Let's look at a variety of pros and cons for certain entities so you can clearly understand some of their differences.
-We have the Corporation, the Limited Liability Company (LLC) and the Limited Partnership (LP).
+There’s the Corporation, the Limited Liability Company (LLC), and the Limited Partnership (LP).
 You can have an S or a C Corporation taxation for your corporation or LLC.

-A lot of people will use the Corporation option.
+A lot of people will use the Corporation option to avoid specific limitations.
 In some states, such as California, you can't operate through an LLC due to certain restrictions on those who are professionally licensed.
-You need to be able to have people invest in and out of the stock.
-The LLC really doesn't work well for that.
+You need to be able to have people invest in and out of the stock; in this case, an LLC just isn't the best option for that.
 There are restrictions on ownership, which is a good thing, but when you're going to go public, you're going to want to use a Corporation.

 The S Corporation is good for the smaller business since it can only have up to 100 shareholders.
 If you're going to go public, you're going to need 400 shareholders, making the C Corporation your choice in this instance.